SAMYSOSERIOUS/stock-data-pipeline-project/README.md

 # 📈 Stock Data Pipeline Project

-A comprehensive real-time stock data pipeline built with Apache Kafka, Apache Airflow, and Streamlit for data processing, analysis, and visualization.
+A comprehensive real-time stock data pipeline built with Apache Kafka, Apache , and Streamlit for data processing, analysis, and visualization.

 ## 🎯 Overview